eoos-systems/eoos-projects/README.md

 ## For Developers

-This chapter describes a few hit for developers who would like to be involved in EOOS developing process.
+This chapter describes a few hits for developers who would like to be involved in EOOS developing process.

-EOOS developing process is based on the `develop` branch which points to appropriate `master` branches of sub-repositories.
+EOOS developing process is based on the `develop` branch of this repository which points to appropriate `master` branches of the sub-repositories.
 Also, main git service for developing is [GitFlic](https://gitflic.ru/project/baigudin-software/eoos-projects) with a mirror on [GitHub](https://github.com/baigudin-software/eoos-projects).
 To automate all the agreements and to simplify initialization of the git repositories for development, we have create a `Repository.py` script that does all routine work for you here in `script/python` directory.

-**NOTE:**  Please, follow "Prerequisites on *your OS*" to install all environment you need to successfully initialize the repositories and develop on them by the link given in the previous chapter for appropriate EOOS project.
+**NOTE:**  Please, follow the Prerequisites on *your OS* chapters to install all environment you need to successfully initialize the repositories and to develop on them by the link given in the previous chapter for appropriate EOOS project.

 #### Prepare Git Repository

-This chapter describes common approach for a system terminal, which can be different depending on operating system you use.
+This chapter describes common approach for a system terminal, which can be different depending on an operating system you use.
 And to generalize the approach here, we will give examples for *Bash* that can be executed on Windows and on Linux.

 ###### 1. Create an empty directory somewhere on your disk